What Is A Revolving Credit Facilities?

 Wal-Mart had been committed with 23 institutions, combining them to the US $15 billion as of 31st January 2017 and 2016.
 Let’s have a glimpse of that in the table below –

 source: WalMart 10K Report

-They had also mentioned in the note that they had extended both five-year credit facility and 364-day revolving credit facility in June, 2016.
+They had also mentioned in the note that they had extended both a five-year credit facility and a 364-day revolving credit facility in June 2016.

 In the final analysis

-As an investor, if you would like to know where the company has reported its revolving credit facility, look at their annual report and find notes regarding risk management, credit agreement or short term or long term borrowings.
+As an investor, if you want to know where the company has reported its revolving credit facility, look at its annual report and find notes regarding risk management, a credit agreement, or short-term or long-term borrowings.